- Previous Slide

 - To integrate into the Surf Life Saving coastal public safety and Western Australia’s emergency management strategy.

 The Westpac Lifesaver Rescue Helicopters are manned by both full time and volunteer crew – which ensures a blend of experience to keep the operations safe – and an opportunity for lifesavers to transfer their skills from the beach to the air.
 The highly trained crews are on the lookout for vessels and people in distress, incidents on beaches, rip currents and marine life, including sharks.
-Both helicopters are fully equipped to respond to emergency situations, including rescue and provide support to other emergency services such as Police.
+Meet our crew.

 Flight times and length of patrols will depend on a range of factors including weather conditions, tasking, beach usage and events and other environmental factors.
 The helicopters generally patrol for two hours per operational day, however this will be determined by the factors listed above and flight times may vary from day to day.